 Disputing Incorrect Information

+One of the most important ways how to fix credit yourself is to identify and dispute incorrect information.
 If you think that there is false information on your report, you can dispute it.
 If you can prove there are errors with statements, you can bring these to the bureaus to make a claim.
 You should always follow up on these disputes to make sure that they get resolved.

 After you bring the dispute to the agency’s attention, they have 30 days to forward the information you gave them to the organization.
 Once this happens and they confirm the information is incorrect, they will notify the bureaus so that they can correct the errors in your report.